 I spent much of my life being told what to perceive: my hair was too frizzy, voice too loud, thighs too big, nose too bumpy, eyebrows too bushy.
 I never thought about these things till they were handed to me.
 Things I had grown to see as inherently Iranian, ways my friends and family looked and acted, were somehow enough of a nuisance to be brought to my attention almost every single day for the first few years of my life.

-Then the comments shifted.
-I was diagnosed with thyroid cancer in the ninth grade, leaving me with a noticeable scar etched from one end of my neck to the other.
-Amidst years of treatment, comments swirled about me in the hallways, in class, and after school, often leading to questions I answered with gritted teeth and tears in my eyes.
+Comments swirled about me in the hallways, in class, and after school, often leading to questions I answered with gritted teeth and tears in my eyes.
 I grew to be resentful.
 Why had I endured all my years of school under a microscope; to be scrutinized and discussed by others so consistently that I, much like Sophie, couldn’t even bear to look at my own reflection?